oren0e/job-scraper/README.md

 Currently this version works with Unix-based systems only (tested on MacOS with python 3.7)

 # Installation
-1. This package uses `Selenium` which can emulate browser usage within python.
-You need to install a correct driver for your browser in addition to the `selenium` package.
+1. This package uses `Selenium` which can emulate browser usage within python, with Google Chrome browser.
+You need to install Chrome and the correct driver to use with Selenium in addition to the `selenium` package.
 Please refer to https://pypi.org/project/selenium/ for further details.
 2. Clone the repo to your local machine.
 3. Give execution permissions to `jobs.py` like so: `$ chmod +x jobs.py`